Here by popular demand! A page dedicated to the lighter or, as some might describe, the lunatic side of our wondrous pastime.

 HYDRAULIC JACK:

-Used for lowering a car to the ground after you have restored your brakes, trapping the jack handle firmly under the bumper.
+Used for lowering a car to the ground after you have restored your brakes,

 EIGHT-FOOT LONG 4x2: